Parallel 9: Series 1

 The show focused on Mercator, an old alien 'Time Baron' with very long eyebrows (played by Roddy Maude-Roxby) who had been banished to Parallel 9 after summoning an earth girl named Calendular as a result of his thirst for knowledge – a criminal offence on his home planet 'Zarb'.

 As part of his punishment, he was allowed to awake for only 2 hours a week; from 9am to 11am on 'the day the Earthlings call Saturday', and had the ability to 'beam up' guests from Earth to Parallel 9, to take part in interviews and features with Calendular, who had decided to take up permanent residence in Parallel 9.

 Among the other characters that made regular appearances in the first series were three other criminals who had been banished from their home planet: Steyl, Skyn and Thynkso.
 The latter three spent their time plotting ways to escape Parallel 9.

-Celebrity guests included Kyiie Minogue, Dannii Minogue, Right Said Fred, Shakespeare's Sister, Frank Bruno, Jason Donovan and Sylvia Anderson.
+Celebrity guests included Kylie Minogue, Dannii Minogue, Right Said Fred, Shakespeare's Sister, Frank Bruno, Jason Donovan and Sylvia Anderson.